suanj/General-Assembly-Final-Project/README.md

 ![](images/GA.jpeg)

-I participated on GA data science track.
+I participated in GA data science track.
 The track is taught by experienced data scientists, it is a part-time, 10-week course in a development environment, python foundations, exploratory data analysis, data visualization, and machine learning.

 # Final Project